genomicepidemiology/flankophile/README.md

 The output directories are created by Flankophile in the order of the numbers.
 The files in the first directory are used to produced the files in the second directory and so on.
 This is usefull since it is then easy to rerun the analysis with different parameters without having to redo the whole analysis.

-**0_setup_abricate_db**

-Contains the placeholder file abricate.txt which signals to Snakemake that the reference database has been indexed.
-The actual database is placed in bin/abricate/db/user_db/.
-0_setup_abricate_db can be deleted if you are entirely done with the analysis, but keep it if you may want to rerun the analysis later.

 **1_abricate**